Drug suspect killed in alleged shootout with police in Mymensingh

 Mymensingh Correspondent, bdnews24.com

-Police launched a raid on being informed of a gathering of drug peddlers in Nizam Nagar, said the OC.
+"Informed of a drug trade on the road west of Dakshin Hobirbari, two DB units launched a raid around 2.15 am," said OC Shah Kamal.

-"Alerted to the presence of law enforcers, the drug peddlers opened fire on them, triggering a retaliation from the police team.
-At one point in the shootout, the drug peddlers fled, leaving the bullet-ridden Sajal behind."
+"The drug dealers opened fire on the police when they arrived on the scene, prompting a retaliation from the law enforcers.
+A few policemen were wounded in the ensuing gunfight as the assailants eventually fled the scene."

-Sajal was rushed to Mymensingh Medical College Hospital where the on-duty doctor declared him dead, said OC Shah.
+A wounded Rubel was subsequently found lying on the ground and was taken to Mymensingh Medical College Hospital where doctors declared him dead, said the OC.

-Three knives and 100g of heroin were recovered from the scene while two policemen were injured in the gunfight, he added.
+Police recovered 200 yaba tablets and 100g of heroin from Rubel, he added.

 More stories